Country guides

 Avenue of the Baobabs

-According to the Madagascan legend, the Baobab tree was planted upside down, so its roots are on top and its branches underground.
-There is no better place to observe these giant t…
+According to Madagascan legend, the Baobab tree was planted upside down, so its roots are on top and its branches underground.
+The best place to see these giant trees is at the Ave…

 Amber Mountain National Park